suvodeep-pyne/comma-speed-challenge/README.md

 The MSE ~ `1e-4` trained to 25 epochs.
 However, the model still shows a good growth curve and has potential to do better.
 This was trained on Google Colab using GPU and it took about 40 min.

+## speedchallenge_cnnrnn.ipynb
+This uses a TimeDistributed CNN layer feeding into a single RNN layer followed by FCs.
+This approach used an RNN to capture the temporal difference while producing a similar result.
+I see a lot of attempts being done using LSTMs and ConvLSTM.
+However, I think it is important to note that in the current problem, the speed of the vehicle will is not dependent on the speed of the vehicle minutes ago.
+Therefore, capturing the context over long periods of time seems irrelevant which LSTMs are really capable of doing.